 2) It ignores all the other platforms

 The web is wonderful as well as a delightful platform to design for, and this is the one I know best, but it is not the only platform.
 These days I also apply my designing skills to desktop software as well as native mobile apps.
 The technologies, constraints as well as conversions as stated for each of these platforms may differ, but the processes that I follow as well as many of the principles that guide me are usually identical in nature.
-These skills are transferable because they are derived from the user and not from technology.

 3) It comes with additional baggage